lineality/Online_Voting_Using_One_Time_Pads/README.md

 1.1 - The agent would need to be physically in the room during the QR code creation, to break into the gov. office, or to physically steal from the person, without anyone knowing the QR codes were stolen.

-1.2 - The one-time-pads are never stored digitally anywhere, but are only physically printed by an off-line computer.
+1.2 - The one-time-pads are never stored digitally anywhere, but are only physically printed by an not-over-a-network/not-online computer.

 1.3 - If the voter loses the QR code the person should cancel the process.